 5. Use a Natural Lip Balm Throughout the Day

-When trying to find out how to get rid of chapped lips one of the most important things to do is to apply lip balm regularly.
+When trying to find out how to get rid of chapped lips one of the most important things to do is to apply a good lip balm full of healthy fatty acids regularly.

 Make sure to reapply lip balm throughout the day as needed to avoid having your lips dry out without you noticing.